 The right vegan egg wash substitute can put the perfect final touch to your bake.
-Whether you want a golden, crunchy, or glossy glaze, I found affordable and easy-to-find vegan substitutes that work for practically any dish.
+Whether you're baking bread, cakes, croissants, or more, I found affordable and easy-to-find vegan egg replacements that work for practically any dish.
 Egg wash without egg?
 No problem!

 Let's find the perfect egg wash replacement for your next bake!

-Pure syrups are perfect for creating that crunchy caramelised flavour on the top of you baked goods.
+Pure syrups are perfect for creating crunchy caramelised flavour on the top of your baked goods.

-I love to use maple syrup for my blueberry scones to create a caramel-like glossy topping.
-It's also a great way to complement the semi-sweet flavour of the scones.
-A syrup will also work really well on pastries like croissants or Danish pastries.
+I also like to use maple syrup for my blueberry scones to create a caramel-like glossy topping.

 Pro: Lovely golden brown colour on your bake, glossy finish, sweet flavour.

 Con: The sweet flavour makes it less suitable for savoury bakes.
 The higher sugar content might also make it burn quicker.

 How to use: 5 minutes before your dish has finished baking, glaze it with your favourite syrup.
 Use a plastic or wooden brush to apply the glaze evenly.
 If you don't have a brush you can make it yourself using parchment paper.